microsoft/coyote/docs/concepts/concurrency-unit-testing.md

 model](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap)
-of C#, which Coyote is able to support without you having to modify your code, the `Microsoft.Coyote` library also provides APIs for expressing in-memory [asynchronous actors and state machines](../programming-models/actors/overview.md).
-Programs written using these types can also be systematically tested with Coyote similar to unmodified task-based programs.
+of C#, which Coyote is able to support without you having to modify your code, the `Microsoft.Coyote` library also provides APIs for expressing in-memory [asynchronous actors and state machines](../advanced-topics/actors/overview.md).
+Programs written using these more advanced types can also be systematically tested with Coyote similar to unmodified task-based programs.

-See this [demo](../programming-models/actors/state-machine-demo.md) which shows the systematic testing process in action on a test application that implements the [Raft consensus protocol](https://raft.github.io/) using Coyote state machines.
+See this [demo](../advanced-topics/actors/state-machine-demo.md) which shows the systematic testing process in action on a test application that implements the [Raft consensus protocol](https://raft.github.io/) using Coyote state machines.